Effective viscosity and elasticity in dense suspensions under impact: Toward a modeling of walking on suspensions: Comparison with experiments

 \section{Comparison with experiments}

 In this section, we compare the results of LBM-DEM simulations for the velocity of a free-falling impactor into dense suspensions with a corresponding experiment in the same setup \cite{egawa2019}.
+The experimental data is obtained from Fig. 4 in Ref. \cite{egawa2019}, which corresponds to impact velocity $u_0=1.62$ $\rm m/s$, impactor diameter $D_I = 8$ $\rm mm$, impactor density $\rho_I = 8\times10^3$ $\rm kg\:m^{-3}$ and suspensions thickness $H = 20$ $\rm mm$.
+In Fig. \ref{fig:7a}, we plot the time evolution of dimensionless velocities $u_z/u^{*}$ for the same dimensionless impact velocity $u_0/u^{*}$.
+Here, one can see that the impact dynamics in the experiment is faster than that in the simulation.
+When we introduce another timescale $t^{*}$, which is equal to $t_g$ for the experiment and $t_g /2$ for the simulation, the scaled plot of the simulation perfectly agrees with that of the experiment as shown in Fig. \ref{fig:7b}.

+The timescale discrepancy between the simulation and experiment originates from the finite size effect in our simulation, i. e. $t^*\sim N^{0.35}$ as shown in Ref. \cite{pradipto2021}.
+Needless to say, our simulation size is much smaller than the experimental counterpart.
+We also note that our simplified treatment $F_I^g$ in Eq.~\eqref{eq_of_motion_LBM} is an error source.

-In Fig. \ref{fig:app1}, we plot the time evolution of velocities for the same impact velocity.
-We found a good agreement between the simulation and experiment once we introduce the scaled time and change the volume fraction.
-Simulations require a higher volume fraction than the experiments since the interaction between particles in LBM-DEM does not consider the rolling friction, which must exist in the actual consider cornstarch particles.
-It has been known that the introduction of rolling friction lowered the critical volume fraction of discontinuous shear thickening \cite{singh2020}.
-Another important difference is on the timescale, whereas simulation is twice as fast compared to the experiments.
-This is indeed caused by the finite size effect in our simulation, as it was observed earlier in Ref. \cite{pradipto2021}, the time scale of impact can be scaled by the number of particles.
+In addition to the discrepancy in timescale, the LBM-DEM simulation requires a higher volume fraction than that in the experiments.
+This may be from the following: Our LBM-DEM does not consider the rolling friction, which must exist in the actual consider cornstarch particles.
+It is known that the rolling friction lowers the critical volume fraction of discontinuous shear thickening \cite{singh2020}.